sherwynds/TechBytes/Python and Data Visualization/README.md

 Instructions: Clone/download this repository to your local machine.
 Install Anaconda (Python 3), and open the notebooks in Jupyter.
 Do not alter the directory structure.
 Click Kernel -> Restart & Run All.

 Roadmap:
-* Python and Data Visualization 1 - Complete
+* Introduction to Bokeh - Complete
-* Python and Data Visualization 2 - Complete
+* Bar and Column Charts - Complete
-* Python and Data Visualization 3 - Complete
+* Scatter and Line Charts - Complete
-* Python and Data Visualization 4 - Complete
+* Interactive Visualizations - Complete
-* Python and Data Visualization 5 - Upcoming
+* Heroku Web App Deployment - Upcoming